Castleford Growth Delivery Plan

 - The Council has submitted a full business case application for ERDF funding for a comprehensive package of support for start-up and young businesses as part of a district wide initiative.

 - Navigation Point - Merlion Capital has secured over £1m from the Government’s Getting Britain Building fund to kickstart development on the site of the former Lambson's chemical works.
 The contractors Amenbury started on site in summer 2012 to commence remediation and infrastructure works and develop a first phase of 279 homes.
 The development will bring back into use 40 acres of brownfield land.
 The housing will be a mix of First Time Buyer (x66) and family homes with construction of these commencing Autumn 2012.
 The first showhomes are expected to be completed in July 2013.

-- Fryston – The Council completed soft market testing for the site in August, and following discussion with developers is now updating the development brief with the aim to release the site in 2013 through the Homes and Communities Agency’s Developer Panel.
+- Fryston – The Council has completed soft market testing for the site, and following discussion with developers is now updating the development brief with the aim to release the site in 2013 through the Homes and Communities Agency’s Developer Panel.

 - Riverside Trail – The Castleford Heritage Trust are working with Sheffield Hallam University to develop and promote a riverside trail from Whitwood to Fryston highlighting the heritage and recreational benefits of the area.
 The project is expected to be funded by Yorkshire Water and is likely to complete in 2013.

-- Shopfronts - In September the Council approved £250,000 over three years towards a shopfront improvement scheme for the town centre, focusing initially on the Sagar Street, Carlton Street and Albion Street areas.
+- Shopfronts - In September 2012 the Council approved £250,000 over three years towards a shopfront improvement scheme for the town centre, focusing initially on the Sagar Street, Carlton Street and Albion Street areas.
 It is hoped that the scheme, which will provide 50% of funding up to a maximum of £20k, will benefit up to 30 properties, to improve the façades and bring some vacant units back into use.
 Application packs have been distributed to all businesses on the relevant streets and a number of potential schemes have been submitted for planning.
 The Council is also looking at the feasibility of improvements to the frontage of Castleford Market to attract additional footfall into the market.

 - Carlton Street public realm – the Council has invested £335k into new public realm for Carlton Street including new paving, benches and tree planting from the Albion Street end through to Henry Moore Square.
-As part of the scheme the singular seats in the square have been replaced with new benches and the Council is exploring opportunities to donate the earlier seating to local schools.
-Works are scheduled to complete in January 2013.
+As part of the scheme the singular seats in the square have been replaced with new benches.
+Works completed in March 2013.

 - Castleford Forum – Building work started in February 2012 for the new Museum and Library known as the Forum.
 The old 1950s extension has been demolished to make way for a new 3 storey extension.
-Works to date have included restoration work to the original stone façade and to the original interior including refurbishment of the barrell vaulted ceiling and original staircase.
-The contractor will hand the building over to the Council early in the New Year when works will commence on the internal fit-out.
-It is expected that the building will be opened to the public in June 2013.
+Works have included restoration work to the original stone façade and to the original interior including refurbishment of the barrell vaulted ceiling and original staircase.
+The contractor will hand the building over to the Council early in 2013 and works have commenced on the internal fit-out.
+It is expected that the building will be opened to the public in autumn 2013.

 - Castleford Market – the Council is running a new business start-up initiative in the market to encourage people to try their hand at running a business from the market and encourage existing traders from other markets to try Castleford as a new outlet.
 The scheme allows trading free of charge for four weeks and then at a reduced rent for eight weeks after that, together with help and support from a designated business advisor.
 The scheme has already been taken up by a number of individuals, with more coming forward for advice and information.